Hit Enter to Search

 This Fellowship will provide extensive training to recent orthopaedic graduates in the diagnosis and management of hip and knee arthroplasty, arthroscopy and the specialised osseointegration for above knee amputees.

-This Fellowship is focused on hip and knee arthroplasty surgery and revision surgery.
+The Fellowship is focused on hip and knee arthroplasty surgery and revision surgery.
 It will also involve hip, knee and shoulder arthroscopy and knee reconstruction.

-The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder and elbow surgery.
-Experience in this area includes joint replacement, arthroplasty and all types of arthroscopic surgery.
+The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder, elbow and knee surgery.
+Experience in this area includes arthroscopic reconstruction and joint replacement.

 Showing 49–60 of 61 results